PCRX

 Pacira BioSciences Inc. Healthcare - Biotechnology Investor Relations →

-Share count has increased 3.4% over three years, indicating dilution.
+The company has been aggressively buying back shares, reducing its share count by 10.5% over the past three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

 Growth of $100: PCRX vs S&P 500